 Other Dairy Industry Jobs

 In addition to the direct jobs created by the dairy industry, there are many indirect jobs created in supporting industries.
 Local grocery stores often employ dairy clerks and dairy department managers.
 Other jobs in fields such as government, council, public health and research benefit from the dairy industry as well.

-Looking beyond Nevada, the U.S. dairy industry supports more than 3 million jobs creating $158.5 billion in wages, has an overall economic impact of more than $619 billion and accounts for 3 percent of the country’s Gross Domestic Product (GDP).
+Looking beyond Nevada, the U.S. dairy industry supports more than 3 million jobs generating $182.7 billion in wages and $753 billion in overall economic impact.